Natural Resources for Sustainable Development in Eurasia.

 Location: Online and Khazar University, Baku

 Eurasia Hub announces the next iteration of the multi-mode course in Natural Resources for Sustainable Development.
-Due to the pandemic the Hub is organizing the second iteration of the course and will conduct the online phase in Fall-Winter 2020.
+Due to the pandemic the Hub is organizing the second iteration of the course and will conduct the online phase in Spring 2021.
 The participants of the new iteration will get a chance of joining the residential phase together with the most successful participants of the online course from the Spring 2020 edition.
 In addition to modules in data analysis, revenue management and contracting the participants of the online phase will have an opportunity to participate in an online discussion with Eurasia Hub experts on the consequences of COVID-19 for resource-rich countries of the region.

 The multi-mode course offers a well-grounded knowledge of theories and practices for efficient resource governance.
 The overarching goal of the course is to equip participants with the knowledge and skills necessary: